womenwhocode-renotahoe/coder_maker_workshop/README.md

 coder_maker_workshop
 ====================

-New Coder/New Maker Workshop, Truckee, October 11, 2014
+#New Coder/New Maker Workshop
+October 11, 2014, 10am to 4pm
+The Lift Co-working Space
+12242 Business Park Dr, Truckee, CA
+Suite 19
+Truckee, CA 96161

 ##Coders
 Coders will create a website to display the temperature recorded by an Internet connected device.
 They'll have their own website to use for one month to continue coding on their own.